certik/theoretical-physics/src/qft.rst

     = i\lambda (2\pi)^4 \delta(k+l-p)
         \epsilon^{r*}_\mu({\bf k})\epsilon^{s\mu*}({\bf l})

-where we used the fact, that the first order contribution to the interacting Green function is:
+where we used the fact, that the first order contribution of the $\lambda Z_\mu Z^\mu H$ interaction to the interacting Green function is:

 .. math::